 Golf.
 Beetle.
 Type 2.
 Rabbit.
 SP2.
 Karmann Ghia.

 These are just some of the iconic names you’ll find when flicking through the pages of the extensive Volkswagen back catalog.

-Yet on the back of the Dieselgate scandal, VW committed to an all-electric future, which started with the ID.3; the first of Wolfsburg’s ID. range of EVs.
+In the wake of the Dieselgate scandal, VW decisively pivoted towards an all-electric future, beginning with the ID.3.
+This marked the introduction of the ID. range of electric vehicles from Wolfsburg.

 Nope.
 Volkswagen also makes the Golf-sized ID.3, the small ID.4 SUV, the ID.5 SUV coupé, and the Chinese market only ID.6; another SUV around the size of a Touareg.
 All of these ground-up EVs are made in various VW factories in Germany, the United States, and China.
 Wolfsburg has also shown a concept of the ID.
 Vizzion, an all-electric sedan replacement for the rather thoughtful-yet-forgotten Passat, and a concept of its entry-level EV, the upcoming VW ID.
 Life which looks mint.
 Of all the VW ID. cars though, the ID.3 is the most important of the lot…